logo elektroda

 The main microcontroller is a 32-bit H8/3052 made by Renesas with 512 KB ROM and 8 KM RAM.
 Next to it I see a BS62LV1027 128 KB memory.
 Nearby is the SP706SE, which is a supervisory circuit (watchdog and voltage monitor).

-Further on we have an RS232 service connector along with a TTL to RS232 converter (ST232C), DIP switches and a 7-segment service display. the 74HC14D is a Schmitt flip-flop (buffer) and the HC00G is a NAND gate circuit.
+Next we have the RS232 service connector along with a TTL to RS232 converter (ST232C), DIP switches and a 7-segment service display. the 74HC14D is a Schmitt flip-flop (buffer) and the HC00G is a NAND gate circuit.

 Under the RF module is there room for some more circuitry - memory?
 Or is it for a module in surface mount format?

-Here, as standard with this type of module, two 24C04WP EEPROM memory bones:
+Here, as standard for this type of module, two 24C04WP EEPROM memory bones:

 Plus a 74HC165D sliding register - perhaps to control this display?